kujenga/website/content/blog/goml-mlp.md

 {{<emgithub "https://github.com/kujenga/goml/blob/fc6bc437686cf50dc0ba9f3bb7f7e7ee23bc611d/neural/mlp.go#L156-L198" >}}

 With these two structures defined, we can look at how the training process works.
-The entry point is the `Train` function which iterates for a given number of "epochs".
+The entry point is the `Train` function, which iterates for a given number of "epochs".
 Each epoch is a pass over the entire dataset.
 Training happens iteratively, with each step containing two passes.